the last one about destiny

 I don’t normally do multiple drafts, but the first time I wrote this I started off talking about how Bungie had previously handled Destiny.
 There’s an advantage to this, which is showing how we got to here from there.
 But the truth is, I’ve already written about this a lot; you might get the sense we’re treading old ground.

-Here’s what you need to know: Bungie promised the idea of a fascinating game, but the one idea that stuck with me the most was the idea that this was your journey, one you could experience through time, a kind of alternate life.
+Here’s what you need to know: Bungie promised the idea of a fascinating game, but the one idea that stuck with me the most was the idea that this was your journey, one you could experience through time.
 As a person who is disabled and cannot afford serious medical care, Destiny is unique in that it offers actual escapism by allowing you to create your own history.
 This is not just a game that you play once and finish, this is a game where you earn battle scars.
 This is a game where I can pull open my vault and say “yeah, I remember getting that.”

 I remember Bungie talking about that too on a podcast, years ago.
 2013, maybe?
 2014?
 Destiny wasn’t out yet, but I’d moved into this apartment and I was finally back in school, ready to learn after my diagnosis had killed the dream of flying for good.